Design Systems: Build versus Buy

 Semantic HTML + Headless Solutions for a Hybrid Approach

-For many of the components in a design system, you can use semantic markup.
+For many of the components in a Design System, you can use semantic markup.
 Take a Button component for example - the <button> HTML tag is great!
 You should use semantic HTML as much as possible - it's helps with accessibility!
 Potentially a spicy take (🌶️): but a lot of the building block components are not difficult to build using semantic HTML.
 Buttons, text, avatars, inputs, textareas, checkboxes, etc. are all backed by HTML tags that have been around for a really long time and are accessible to everyone.

 const Button = ({ children, ...rootProps }) => {